SergioEstevao11/FEUP-AC/README.md

 # Bank Loan Prediction: Machine Learning

-**Description** - Machine Learning and Data Science problem based on a dataset from information describing a Czech bank's activity during the 90s, where the main objetive is to create a model to predict if a loan will be paid or not.
+**Description** - Machine Learning and Data Science problem based on a dataset from information describing a Czech bank's activity during the 90s, where the main objective is to create a model to predict if a loan will be paid or not.

 **Course** - Machine Learning